Gracerosen/javascript-intro/README.md

-Null (primitive data type) which represents the intentional absence of value.
+<strong>Null</strong> (primitive data type) which represents the intentional absence of value.
 In code, it is represented as null.

 let x = null;